OpenFn/docs/docs/build-for-developers/cli-collections.md

   "item-10": {
     "id": "item-10"
     /* ... other properties of the value */
-  },
+  }
 }
 ```

 ## Uploading items

 You can use the collections command to upload data to a collection.
 When
-uploading, values always from from a file on disk.
+uploading, values always come from a file on disk.
 In this example we'll use
 JSON files, but if you're uploading a single value it doesn't have to be valid
 JSON.